anurag4646/A-Vidhya_Job-A-Thon-Solution_Approach/README.md

 My approach to the problem is simple.
 First I look at the data and understand the problem and variables.
 The main thing that I noticed, the key of the Hackathon is how you deal with categorical variables and null imputation.

 ### Feature Engineering -
 The first is how to remove the null value for the credit product variable.
 I decided to remove this null value with one unique value eg- "NA".
-Because we can not impute Yes or No without having any knowledge, so I keet it not assign a (not known) type.
+Because we can not impute Yes or No without having any knowledge, so I did not assign it to any type.

 To deal with categorical variables, I used 2 approaches first is One-Hot-encoder(Dummy encoding) and the second one is the Label encoder.
 Both methods have their pros and cons.
 The Algorithm that I have tried that is "Cat BOOST classifier" and CatBoost deal with categorical data in such a way that, we just need to specify the categorical variable index and do all the necessary computation.